 Meaurements of cells on the primary component carrier shall meet all applicable requirements (FDD or TDD) in clause 8.1.2.2 (E-UTRAN intra frequency measurements)

-8.3.3 Measurements of the secondary component carrier
+8.3.3 Measurements of a secondary component carrier

-The Secondary component carrier may be activated and deactivated by MAC-CE commands as specified in [17].
+A Secondary component carrier may be activated and deactivated by MAC-CE commands as specified in [17].
 The applicable performance requirements depend on whether the SCell on the corresponding frequency is actived or deactivated.

-8.3.3.1 Measurements of the secondary component carrier with active SCell
+8.3.3.1 Measurements of a secondary component carrier with active SCell

 When the SCell is activated, measurement performance requirements for the frequency are those given in clause 8.1.2.2(E-UTRAN intra frequency measurements).
-If common DRX is in use, then the requirements for the secondary component carrier are given by the applicable DRX requirements (FDD or TDD) in clause 8.1.2.2, otherwise the non DRX requirements are applicable.
+If common DRX is in use, then the requirements for that secondary component carrier are given by the applicable DRX requirements (FDD or TDD) in clause 8.1.2.2, otherwise the non DRX requirements are applicable.
 The applicable measurement accuracy requirements are in clause 9.1.11 (Carrier aggregation measurement accuracy)

-8.3.3.2 Measurements of the secondary component carrier with deactivated SCell
+8.3.3.2 Measurements of a secondary component carrier with deactivated SCell

-This clause defines the measurement requirements of the secondary component carrier with deactivated SCell based on the parameter measCycleSCell defined in TS 36.331 [2].
+This clause defines the measurement requirements of a secondary component carrier with deactivated SCell based on the parameter measCycleSCell defined in TS 36.331 [2].

 8.3.3.2.1 E-UTRAN secondary component carrier measurements when no common DRX is used

-When no DRX is in use the UE shall be able to identify a new detectable FDD or TDD cell on the secondary component carrier within Tidentify_scc, according to the parameter measCycleSCell where Tidentify_scc = 20 measCycleSCell
+When no DRX is in use the UE shall be able to identify a new detectable FDD or TDD cell on a secondary component carrier within Tidentify_scc, according to the parameter measCycleSCell where Tidentify_scc = 20 measCycleSCell

 A cell shall be considered detectable when